yogthos/cheatsheets/lineageos.md

     # sideload is the key part
     ./adb sideload roms/pixel5/lineage-20.0-20230101-nightly-redfin-signed.zip

+the update might hang at 47%, just wait till the phone says it's complete after that, it will ask if you want to reboot to recovery, say yes

 do another update to install Gapps, have to enable ADB again

     ./adb -d reboot sideload